At most times, New York can be expensive for some, right now you can take advantage of low season prices in NYC this year.

 Broadway may be hurting now but it is unlikely that it will ever die.
 The thrill of a live show on Broadway is worth braving the freezing winters for.
 Especially if you get to watch your favorite shows at discounted prices.
 Broadway Week usually runs in January and offers great savings.

 People travel from across the country and the world to watch a show on Broadway.
-While 2021 may see further closures, walk down the street, checkout the posters and plan your next visit.
-Fingers crossed for the summer of 2021.
+Walk about the theater district, checkout the posters to plan.

 A free and ever dynamic Central Park reeks of the winter wonderland theme.
 With ice skating rinks, hot chocolate, building a snowman riding the carousel, and Central Park Zoo, there is nothing lacking in these gentle sledding hills of Central Park.